jmps967/Statistics/HypothesisTesting/t-Test/t-test(31.3.2020).md

 - The test works by checking the means from two samples to see if they are significantly different from each other.
 It does this by calculating the standard error in the difference between means, which can be interpreted to see how likely the difference is, if the two samples have the same mean (the null hypothesis)

 - The t statistic calculated by the test can be interpreted by comparing it to critical values from the t-distribution.
-The critical value can be calculated using the degrees of freedo and a significance level with the percent point function (PPF).
+The critical value can be calculated using the degrees of freedom and a significance level with the percent point function (PPF).

 - We can interpret the statistic value in a two-tailed test, meaning that if we reject the null hypothesis, it could be because the first mean is smaller or greater than the second mean.
 To do this, we can calculate the absolute value of the test statistic and compare it to the positive (right tailed) critical value, as follows: